Skip to Content

 22. Lupine

 These tall, spiked flowers come in a variety of colors.
-While most of the popular garden varieties are hybrids, they derive from native North American wildflowers.
+While most of the popular garden varieties are hybrids, they derive from native North American wildflowers, often found in the forest in the late spring and early summer.

 23. Dahlia